-Her place on the $20 bill has been delayed, maybe indefinitely, but after more than a century, Harriet Tubman finally has her biopic.
-(As a festival director drily pointed out at last night’s world premiere in Toronto, there have been over 20 films centered on Civil War commander George Armstrong Custer, but zero about America’s most famed abolitionist — until now).
+Her place on the $20 bill has been delayed, maybe indefinitely; but more than a century on, Harriet Tubman finally has her biopic.
+(As a festival director drily pointed out at the movie’s world premiere in Toronto, there have been over 20 films centered on Civil War commander George Armstrong Custer, but zero about America’s most famed abolitionist — until now).

 If its aim to inspire and educate inevitably leaves the movie feeling a little classroom-bound, Harriet is still an impassioned, edifying portrait of a remarkable life, and a fitting showcase for the considerable talents of its star, Tony-winning British actress Cynthia Erivo.

 Given the opportunity, Minty gladly sheds her slave name, taking on her mother’s first and husband’s last to become Harriet Tubman.
-She can’t stay still for long, though; within months, she’s telling William she wants to return for her loved ones, whatever the risk.
+Mere survival makes her restless, though; within months, she’s telling William she wants to return for her loved ones, whatever the risk.
 And she proves to have a singular gift for spiriting captives away under impossible circumstances, soon earning the deified nickname Moses.

 Director and co-writer Kasi Lemmons (Black Nativity) has an unfortunate penchant for color-treated flashbacks that evoke low-budget TV recreations.
-And her choice to showcase Tubman’s frequent communions with God — which is either a heavenly gift, or the result of a severe head injury she suffered as a child — has the tendency of seeming to diminish her very real accomplishments; was her own ordinary, extraordainary bravery not enough?
-(You can’t blame Lemmons, though, for finding almost any excuse to let Erivo sing; so did last year’s Bad Times at the El Royale.)
+And her choice to portray Tubman as having a sort of supernatural communion with God — who often comes quite literally to her aid — may be its own act of faith, but has the odd affect of diminishing her very real accomplishments; was her own ordinary, extraordinary bravery not enough?
+(You can’t blame Lemmonsm though, for finding almost any excuse to let Erivo sing; so did last year’s Bad Times at the El Royale.)

 (Harriet debuted at the Toronto International Festival and will come to theaters in wide-release Nov.
 1)